memoryunreal/StableAnimator/README.md

 ```

 ### Download weights
-If you experience connection issues with Hugging Face, you can utilize the mirror endpoint by setting the environment variable: `export HF_ENDPOINT=https://hf-mirror.com`.
+If you encounter connection issues with Hugging Face, you can utilize the mirror endpoint by setting the environment variable: `export HF_ENDPOINT=https://hf-mirror.com`.
 Please download weights manually as follows:
 ```
 cd StableAnimator/